-We consider the following seven objectives when determining compensation of our NEOs and other executives:
+We consider the following seven objectives when determining compensation of our NEOs and other executives

-- 1. Driving innovation through our ownership culture while balancing the dilutive impact of equity grants - Design simplicity, long-term orientation, and avoidance of too much emphasis on short-term metrics - 3.
-At-risk, performance-based pay at all levels, with increased performance accountability as responsibility increases - 4.
-Year-over-year consistency in making compensation decisions - 5.
-Aligning our executive compensation with shareholder interests by linking compensation to the core elements of our long-term performance - Using independent sources of expertise and comparative data to inform our decision-making - 7.
-Assessing our compensation objectives in light of measurable results - Driving innovation through our ownership culture while balancing the dilutive impact of equity grants
+- 1. 2.
+Driving innovation through our ownership culture while balancing the dilutive impact of equity grants - Design simplicity, long-term orientation, and avoidance of too much emphasis on short-term metrics - At-risk, performance-based pay at all levels, with increased performance accountability as responsibility increases Year-over-year consistency in making compensation decisions 3.
+4. - Aligning our executive compensation with shareholder interests by linking compensation to the core elements of our long-term performance 5 - 6.
+7. Using independent sources of expertise and comparative data to inform our decision-making Assessing our compensation objectives in light of measurable results

 We focus on the number of shares underlying option awards as a percentage of basic shares of common stock outstanding when making decisions on equity-based pay for our NEOs.
 We believe this dilution-based approach allows us to evaluate stock option grants on a consistent basis year-over-year, without regard to fluctuations in the share price, and is aligned more closely with shareholder interests.
-We also believe this approach allows for a more meaningful comparison to industry peers.
+We also believe this approach allows for a more meaningful comparison to industry peers